-Over-the-counter skin care products containing alpha-hydroxy acids (glycolic, lactic, tartaric and citric acids) have become increasingly popular over the last five years.
-In the U.S. alone, there are over 200 manufacturers of skin care products that contain alpha-hydroxy acids.
-Creams and lotions with alpha-hydroxy acids may help with fine lines, irregular pigmentation and age spots, and may help decrease enlarged pores.
+Over-the-counter skin care products containing alpha-hydroxy acids (glycolic, lactic, tartaric, and citric acids) have become increasingly popular in recent years.
+Creams and lotions with alpha-hydroxy acids may help with fine lines, irregular pigmentation and age spots, and may help shrink enlarged pores.
 Side effects of alpha-hydroxy acids include mild irritation and sun sensitivity.
-For that reason, sunscreen also should be used every morning.
-To help avoid skin irritation with alpha-hydroxy acids, it is advisable to start with a product with concentrations of AHA of 10 to 15 percent.
-Also, make sure you ease into it.
-You want to get your skin used to alpha-hydroxy acids, so you should only initially apply the skin care product every other day, gradually working up to daily application.
+To avoid burning, sunscreen should be applied in the morning.
+To help avoid skin irritation, start with a product with a maximum concentration of 10-15% AHA.
+To allow your skin to get used to alpha-hydroxy acids, you should only initially apply the skin care product every other day, gradually working up to daily application.

 Beta-hydroxy acid (salicylic acid)

-Salicylic acid also has been studied for its effect on skin that has aged prematurely due to exposure to ultraviolet rays from the sun.
-It exfoliates skin and can improve the texture and color of the skin.
+Salicylic acid removes dead skin and can improve the texture and color of sun-damaged skin.
 It penetrates oil-laden hair follicle openings and, as a result, also helps with acne.
 There are many skin care products available that contain salicylic acid.
-Some are available over-the-counter and others require a doctor's prescription.
+Some are available over-the-counter and others need a doctor's prescription.
 Studies have shown that salicylic acid is less irritating than skin care products containing alpha-hydroxy acids, while providing similar improvement in skin texture and color.

-Skin care products containing hydroquinone are popularly referred to as bleaching creams or lightening agents.
+Skin care products containing hydroquinone are often called bleaching creams or lightening agents.
 These skin care products are used to lighten hyperpigmentation, such as age spots and dark spots related to pregnancy or hormone therapy (melasma or chloasma).
-Some over-the-counter skin care products contain hydroquinone, but your doctor can also prescribe a cream with a higher concentration of hydroquinone if your skin doesn’t respond to over-the-counter treatments.
+Over-the-counter skin care products such as AMBI®Fade cream contain hydroquinone.
+Your doctor can also prescribe a cream with a higher concentration of hydroquinone if your skin doesn't respond to over-the-counter treatments.
 If you are allergic to hydroquinones, you may benefit from use of products containing kojic acid instead.

-Kojic acid is a more recent remedy for the treatment of pigment problems and age spots.
-Discovered in 1989, kojic acid has a similar effect as hydroquinone.
-Kojic acid is derived from a fungus, and studies have shown that it is effective as a lightening agent, inhibiting production of melanin (brown pigment).
+Kojic acid is also is a remedy for the treatment of pigment problems and age spots.
+Discovered in 1989, kojic acid works similarly to hydroquinone.
+Kojic acid is derived from a fungus, and studies have shown that it is effective as a lightening agent, slowing production of melanin (brown pigment).

-This is a derivative of vitamin A, and you will see that a lot of skin care products contain retinol.
-Retinol’s stronger counterpart is tretinoin, which is the active ingredient in Retin-A and Renova.
-If your skin is too sensitive to use Retin-A, retinol is an excellent alternative.
-Here’s why skin responds to skin care products with retinol: vitamin A has a molecular structure that’s tiny enough to get into the lower layers of skin, where it finds collagen and elastin.
-Retinol is proven to improve mottled pigmentation, fine lines and wrinkles, skin texture, skin tone and color, and your skin’s hydration levels.
-You may also hear about retinyl palmitate.
-This falls into the same family as retinol, but if the skin care product you choose contains retinyl palmitate, you will need to use more of this product than one that contains retinol to get the same effect.
+Retinol is derived from vitamin A and is found in many over-the-counter “anti-aging” skin care products.
+Tretinoin, which is the active ingredient in prescription Retin-A and Renova creams, is a stronger version of retinol.
+If your skin is too sensitive to use Retin-A, over-the-counter retinol is an excellent alternative.
+Here's why skin responds to skin care products with retinol: vitamin A has a molecular structure that's tiny enough to get into the lower layers of skin, where it finds collagen and elastin.
+Retinol is proven to improve mottled pigmentation, fine lines and wrinkles, skin texture, skin tone and color, and your skin's hydration levels.
+Retinyl palmitate is another ingredient related to retinol, but is less potent.

 This is the only form of vitamin C that you should look for in your skin care products.
 There are many skin care products on the market today that boast vitamin C derivatives as an ingredient (magnesium ascorbyl phosphate or ascorbyl palmitate, for example), but L-ascorbic acid is the only useful form of vitamin C in skin care products.
-Vitamin C is the only antioxidant that is proven to stimulate the synthesis of collagen as well, which is essential since your body’s natural collagen production decreases as you age.
-Sun exposure will also accelerate the decrease in collagen.
-Studies have shown that vitamin C helps to minimize fine lines, scars, and wrinkles.
+With age and sun exposure, collagen synthesis in the skin decreases, leading to wrinkles.
+Vitamin C is the only antioxidant proven to stimulate the synthesis of collagen, minimizing fine lines, scars, and wrinkles.

 You may have heard of alpha-lipoic acid as "the miracle in a jar" for its anti-aging effects.
 It's a newer, ultra-potent antioxidant that helps fight future skin damage and helps repair past damage.
 Alpha-lipoic acid has been referred to as a "universal antioxidant" because it's soluble in both water and oil, which permits its entrance to all parts of the cell.
 Due to this quality, it is believed that alpha-lipoic acid can provide the greatest protection against damaging free radicals when compared with other antioxidants.
 Alpha-lipoic acid diminishes fine lines, gives skin a healthy glow, and boosts levels of other antioxidants, such as vitamin C.

-If you’ve heard of fish referred to as brain food, you can thank DMAE.
-This substance is naturally produced in the brain, but DMAE is also present in anchovies, salmon and sardines, boosting the production of acetylcholine, which is important for proper mental functions.
+If you've heard of fish referred to as brain food, you can thank DMAE.
+This substance is naturally produced in the brain, but DMAE is also present in anchovies, salmon, and sardines.
+DMAE boosts the production of acetylcholine, which is important for proper mental functions.
 DMAE in skin care products shows remarkable effects when applied topically to skin, resulting in the reduction of fine lines and wrinkles.